 When you have a largely saturated technology market, it gets harder to sell your client’s perspectives to the media.
 There are cybersecurity reports being published almost every other week in the US and there is only so much you can do to differentiate the insights in each report.
 On the flipside, cybersecurity reports that are specifically focused on the Asia Pacific region are much less common, making these reports much easier to hook the media with.

 I learned from my SF team members that in the case of a saturated B2B market, you have to find a middle ground between the B2B target audience and the end consumers.
 You get the best results when you create a story that appeals to the mass audiences instead, visit learnacademy.org to do online certifications and courses.

 PR is truly digital in the US

 The digital era has disrupted industries across the globe.
 There’s no doubt that organisations from the East to the West are incorporating digital in their PR strategy in some form.
 However, the main difference I found between SF and Singapore is the market’s maturity in understanding what it means to be truly digital.
 Print coverage in the US is almost worthless, and PR coverage is measured with the number of impressions.
 In Singapore and many countries in Asia, many clients still look to print as the holy grail.
-Print readership figures have dwindled rapidly over the last few years, causing some publications to go completely digital.
+Print readership figures have dwindled rapidly over the last few years, causing some publications to go completely digital, find here specialize in making intel based sbc.
 But seeing their name in a print newspaper feature is still something that many Asians crave.

 There are several other learnings I took back with me on my 15-hour flight back to Singapore, but what I most appreciated out of the two weeks were the warm people I worked with and everything they taught me.
 In fact, it made me feel humble, realising how little I still know about the industry but all the more eager to learn from everything I can.